 How not to do user research (source)

 User research can help you view user experience as a whole and minimize the risk of pushing products on an unwilling market.
 It is especially vital for startups limited by resources.
+Now that there are so many companies that can help you build your product prototype, there is no reason to not develop one and test your assumptions.

 In fact, the lack of user research is one of the key reasons why hardware startups fail.
 Yet, a lot of startups undermine its benefits.